centrahq/api-documentation/pages/03.fe-development/15.customer-wishlists/docs.md

 ## Overview

 Customer wishlists is a feature that enhances the shopping experience by allowing customers to add desired products to the wishlist.
 Wishlists serve as a convenient way for customers to save products they are interested in, making it easier for them to track and revisit those items at a later time.

-The scope of the wishlist feature currently includes
+The scope of the wishlist feature currently includes:

-* Ability to have one wishlist per customer
+- Ability to have one wishlist per customer
-* Ability to add products to a wishlist
+- Ability to add products to a wishlist
-* Ability to remove products from a wishlist
+- Ability to remove products from a wishlist

 ## What is required to enable Customer wishlists?

-Currently, Customer wishlists feature available in CheckoutAPI under the feature flag.
+Currently, the Customer wishlists feature is available in CheckoutAPI under the feature flag.
 Please contact our support to request enabling the feature.

 ## How does Customer wishlists work?

-Customer wishlists feature allows users to add products to the list in one click,review those items at a later time and track the prices and other information.
+Customer wishlists feature allows users to add products to the list in one click, review those items at a later time, and track the prices and other information.

-### Which products can be added to wishlist?
+### Which products can be added to the wishlist?

-All products are possible to add to the wishlist, including the out of the stock ones.
+All products are possible to add to the wishlist, including the out-of-stock ones.
 The lone exception is that flexible bundles are not possible to add to the wishlist.
-Currently, wishlist supports 10000 products in a single wishlist.
+Currently, the wishlist supports 10,000 products in a single wishlist.

 ### Getting wishlist information through APIs

-Currently, functionality supports one wishlist per user.
-Default wishlist can be requested by identifier 0 in the request to get customer wishlist send
+Currently, the functionality supports one wishlist per user.
+The default wishlist can be requested by identifier 0 in the request to get the customer wishlist:

-`GET <api-url>/customer/wishlists/0` request.
+`GET <api-url>/customer/wishlists/0`

 It includes all the needed information to display wishlist data like:

-* `id`
+- `id`
-* `isDefault`
+- `isDefault`
-* `items`
+- `items`

 You can filter the items using the paginator query parameters:

 `GET <api-url>/customer/wishlists/<wishlist-id>?page=<items-page>&limit=<items-limit>`

 Parameters:
-<wishlist-id> - Id of wishlist, it can be sent as 0 to fetch the default wishlist.
+- `<wishlist-id>`: The ID of the wishlist, it can be sent as 0 to fetch the default wishlist.
-<items-page> - Number of page of results to return.
+- `<items-page>`: The page number of the results to return.
-<items-limit> - Limit the number of wishlist items returned.
+- `<items-limit>`: Limit the number of wishlist items returned.

 #### Success

-If wishlist found for the end user, then the response will be:
+If the wishlist is found for the end user, the response will be:
 ```json
 {
   "token": "...",